Acquaintance Time of a Graph: -Hardness Results

 \begin{remark} Conjecture~\ref{conj:(a,t)-intersecting} does not seem to follow immediately from the result of Khot stated in Theorem~\ref{thm:Khot's hardness}.
 One reason for that is due to the fact that Khot's hard instances for the problem are bounded degree graphs, and we suspect that such graphs cannot be $(\beta,t)$-intersecting for arbitrarily small $\beta>0$ even in the case of $t=2$. \end{remark}

 \begin{theorem} Conjecture~\ref{conj:(a,t)-intersecting} implies Conjecture~\ref{conj:NP-hardness 1 vs t}. \end{theorem}

-We omit the proof of this implication, as it is analogous to the proof of Theorem~\ref{thm:NP-hardness}.
+The proof of this implication is analogous to the proof of Theorem~\ref{thm:NP-hardness}, and we omit it.
 The reduction is exactly the same as described in the proof of Theorem~\ref{thm:NP-hardness} for the special case of $t=1$.
 The analysis is similar to the proof of Theorem~\ref{thm:NP-hardness} for general $t \geq 1$, where instead of using the assumption that $\alpha(G)$ is small we use the stronger assumption in the NO-case of Conjecture~\ref{conj:(a,t)-intersecting}.